corrode/corrode.github.io/content/blog/iterators/index.md

 pretty intuitive.
 Over time, I've even grown fond of its explicitness.
 (Or, you know, maybe it's just some form of [Stockholm syndrome](https://en.wikipedia.org/wiki/Stockholm_syndrome).)

 What I like the most is the flexibility of this pattern.
-Let me show you!
+Let me demonstrate!

 ## Collecting into different types